English Americans: History

+The English came to North America because of their desire to counter the Spanish and French influence in the New World.

+In the sixteenth century, Spain became increasingly affluent and powerful due to its control over the New World.
+England, apprehensive about its prospects, sought to partake in the New World trade similarly to the Spanish.
+When Spain declined to share its wealth, English privateers commenced assaults on Spanish vessels and settlements throughout the Americas.
+In 1586, Sir Francis Drake launched an attack on St. Augustine, Florida, the principal city in Spanish Florida, setting it ablaze.
+This conflict persisted for nearly two decades.
+Ultimately, in 1604, both nations ratified a peace treaty.
+Consequently, England was poised to assert its claim over North America.
+The English sought to emulate the Spanish by colonizing the Americas and setting up several joint-stock companies to help generate more trade in the region.

 Early settlement and colonization

 Statue of John Smith for the first English settlement in Historic Jamestowne, Virginia.

 English settlement in America began with Jamestown in the Virginia Colony in 1607.
 With the permission of James I, three ships (the Susan Constant, The Discovery, and The God Speed) sailed from England and landed at Cape Henry in April, under the captainship of Christopher Newport, who had been hired by the London Company to lead expeditions to what is now America.

 The first self-governing document of Plymouth Colony.
 English Pilgrims signing the Mayflower Compact in 1620.

 The second successful colony was Plymouth Colony, founded in 1620 by people who later became known as the Pilgrims.
 Fleeing religious persecution in the East Midlands in England, they first went to Holland, but feared losing their English identity.
 Because of this, they chose to relocate to the New World, with their voyage being financed by English investors.
 In September 1620, 102 passengers set sail aboard the Mayflower, eventually settling at Plymouth Colony in November.
 Of the passengers on the Mayflower, 41 men signed the "Mayflower Compact" aboard ship on November 11, 1620, while anchored in Provincetown Harbor.
 Signers included Carver, Alden, Standish, Howland, Bradford, Allerton, and Fuller.
 This story has become a central theme in the United States cultural identity.

 A number of English colonies were established under a system of proprietary governors, who were appointed under mercantile charters to English joint stock companies to found and run settlements.
 England also took control over the Dutch colony of New Netherland (including the New Amsterdam settlement), renaming it the Province of New York in 1664.
 With New Netherland, the English came to control the former New Sweden (in what is now Delaware), which the Dutch had conquered from Sweden earlier.
 This became part of Pennsylvania.
 Many planters, slave traders and slave owners who owned black slaves were of English ancestry.
+Romanichal slaves from England were also enslaved by English colonists in the United States.